zarapurewal/rpn-calculator/README.md

 ### Background

 This is a node/express project.
-It implements a number of HTTP endpoints.
+It is a web server which implements a number of HTTP endpoints.

 It contains a demo random number generator (see `index.js`).
 The endpoints are: